 I will put the many different liner systems I found installed in civic helmets on this page.
-I have a few more to add and I will include a chapter on how the liners are held with the rivets.
-So to be continued.
+I have a few more to add.
+Work in progress.

 Liner with leather in the back glued to the rear tongue.
 Often paired with a rollerbuckle chinstrap riveted around one D ring and using a clasp on the other side.
 Helmet shown is a medium weight Edelstahl helmet.